ozicosta/ozicosta/README.md

 ## <h1> Hello!
 My name is Ozieni, but you can call me Ozi. ❤ </h1>
   <h3> I'm 25 years old.<br>
-   I am a young woman passionate about technology and innovation, disciplined and focused.<br>
-   Technologist in Systems Analysis and Development from FATEC-BS, with experience in technical support, computer teaching and software development.
-Skills in HTML, CSS, JavaScript, TypeScript, Next.js, Node.js, MongoDB SQL databases and the tools Git, GitHub, Office Suite.
-Passionate about technology and with a proactive and collaborative profile.
+  Hi, my name is Ozieni, a 26 years old professional with a degree in Systems Analysis and Development from FATEC-BS.

+Currently, I work in the Information Security field at MSC Mediterranean Shipping Company.

+I have experience in technical support, computer teaching, and software development which has provided me with a solid foundation in technology.
+I am currently working in Information Security and Privacy, supporting processes and controls for data protection and regulatory compliance.
-I am seeking my first professional opportunity in the programming field, where I plan to apply my passion for solving complex challenges and my commitment to innovation.<h3>
+I am deepening my studies in cybersecurity, constantly seeking to grow and contribute even more to the field.

+Passionate about technology, I have a proactive and collaborative profile. .<h3>
   ##

   <div>